abueesp/societic-smartcontracts/La_Academia_de_Contratos_Inteligentes_de_Ethereum.md

 0x37 CALLDATACOPY Copy input data in current environment to memory.
 This pertains to the input data passed with the message call instruction or transaction.

+???
+CALLDEPTH It should return the remaining call stack depth.
+A value of 0 means that the call stack is exhausted, and no further calls can be made.
+This avoid the (call attack)(https://github.com/ethereum/EIPs/blob/master/EIPS/eip-3.mediawiki) There is a limit specifying how deep contracts can call other contracts; the call stack.
+The limit is currently `256`.
+If a contract invokes another contract (either via `CALL` or `CALLCODE`), the operation will fail if the call stack depth limit has been reached.
+This behaviour makes it possible to subject a contract to a "call stack attack" [1].
+In such an attack, an attacker first creates a suitable depth of the stack, e.g. by recursive calls.
+After this step, the attacker invokes the targeted contract.
+If the targeted calls another contract, that call will fail.
+If the return value is not properly checked to see if the call was successfull, the consequences could be damaging.
+(Checker)(https://github.com/pipermerriam/ethereum-stack-depth-lib)

 0x38 CODESIZE Get size of code running in current environment.